Haar-you/kyopro-lib/library/Mylib/Geometry/Float/distance_segment_point.cpp.md

 <link rel="stylesheet" href="../../../../assets/css/copy-button.css" />

-# :x: Distance between a segment and a point
+# :heavy_check_mark: Distance between a segment and a point

 <a href="../../../../index.html">Back to top page</a>